Loading...

 Knowledge Base

-• For DV (Domain Validation) certificates, a post-purchase configuration process involving three steps will be necessary.
+• For DV (Domain Validation) certificates, a post-purchase configuration process involving additional steps will be necessary.

 1. Log in to your Bluehost Account Manager.

-2. Click the Security tab in the left-hand navigation menu.
+2. Click the Security tab on the left-hand navigation.

 Account Manager Security tab